aminueza/terraform-provider-minio/README.md

 docker-compose up
 ```

-Access http://localhost on your browser, apply your terraform templates and watch them going live.
+Access http://localhost:8000 on your browser, apply your terraform templates and watch them going live.

 ## Usage

 See our [Examples](examples/) folder.

-## Developing inside a container

-Inside `.devcontainer` folder is the configuration of a Docker Container with all tools needed to develop this project.
-It's meant to be used with [VS Code](https://code.visualstudio.com), requiring only the installation of [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-For usage instructions, refer to [this tutorial](https://code.visualstudio.com/docs/remote/containers).

 ## Roadmap